Home Warranty for Smart Home Devices: What's Covered in 2026

 Does a home warranty cover smart home devices?

-Standard home warranties do not cover smart home devices.
-Coverage applies to the mechanical and electrical components of built-in home systems and appliances — not the smart features, Wi-Fi connectivity, software, or standalone smart gadgets layered on top of them.
-Some providers offer optional electronics add-on plans that extend partial coverage to smart devices, but these still exclude software and connectivity failures.
+Standard home warranties do not cover smart home devices in 2026.
+Coverage applies to the mechanical and electrical components of built-in home systems and appliances, not the smart features, Wi-Fi connectivity, software, or standalone smart gadgets layered on top of them.
+Some providers like American Home Shield and ARW Home offer optional electronics add-on plans that extend partial coverage, but these still exclude software and connectivity failures.
 Always read your contract carefully to understand what is and isn't included.

 Will my home warranty pay to replace a broken Nest thermostat?

 Most standard home warranty plans will not replace a Nest or Ecobee smart thermostat because they classify these devices as standalone smart gadgets rather than core HVAC components.
-In some cases, if the device is wired in as the primary HVAC control and fails due to an electrical fault, a provider may cover the mechanical repair — but this depends entirely on your specific plan and provider.
-To avoid surprises, ask your warranty company in writing before assuming smart thermostat coverage exists.
-If HVAC protection is a priority, review our home warranty HVAC coverage guide for details on what's typically included.
+In some cases, if the device is wired in as the primary HVAC control and fails due to an electrical fault, a provider may cover the mechanical repair, but this depends entirely on your specific plan.
+A professional Nest repair or replacement typically runs $150 to $300 in 2026, so check our home warranty HVAC coverage guide before assuming coverage exists.

 What happens if the smart display on my refrigerator breaks?

 If the smart display or touchscreen on your refrigerator fails, your home warranty will almost certainly deny the claim.
-Home warranties cover the mechanical refrigeration system — such as the compressor, evaporator, or ice maker motor — but not embedded digital components like screens, cameras, or app-based features.
-Repairs for smart displays can cost $350 or more, so it's worth checking whether your appliance is still under its manufacturer's warranty or whether a retailer protection plan covers it.
-Learn more about appliance coverage specifics to know your limits before a claim arises.
+Home warranties cover the mechanical refrigeration system (compressor, evaporator, ice maker motor) but not embedded digital components like screens, cameras, or app-based features.
+Smart refrigerator display repairs typically cost $350 to $700, and complex smart control board failures on premium French door models can reach $1,900.
+Learn more about refrigerator coverage specifics before a claim arises.

 Does a home warranty cover a Ring or Nest video doorbell?

-No — Ring, Nest Hello, and other video doorbells are classified as standalone smart devices and are excluded from standard home warranty plans.
-American Home Shield, for example, covers traditional doorbell buttons, wiring, and chimes — but explicitly excludes smart video doorbells.
-For video doorbell protection, your best options are the manufacturer's warranty, a retailer plan (like those from Home Depot or Upsie), or a dedicated electronics protection plan such as Asurion Home+.
-Understanding what a home warranty covers vs. what it doesn't can help you avoid costly claim denials.
+No. Ring, Nest Hello, and other video doorbells are classified as standalone smart devices and are excluded from standard home warranty plans.
+American Home Shield, for example, covers traditional doorbell buttons, wiring, and chimes, but explicitly excludes smart video doorbells.
+For video doorbell protection, your best options are the manufacturer's warranty, a retailer plan, or a dedicated electronics protection plan such as Asurion Home+ at $34.99 per month.
+Learn more about electrical coverage rules to avoid costly claim denials.

 Is a separate smart home protection plan worth the cost?

 For most homeowners, a dedicated smart home protection plan is not the most cost-effective option unless you have a large number of high-value connected devices.
-At roughly $25–$30 per month, dedicated plans like Asurion Home+ or AT&T HomeTech Protection can add up to $300–$360 annually.
-Better value often comes from whole-home surge protection, leveraging credit card extended warranty benefits, and adding a low-cost electronics add-on to your existing home warranty.
-If you're evaluating home warranty plans for 2026, factor in whether an electronics add-on is available before committing to a separate policy.
+At $25 to $35 per month, dedicated plans like Asurion Home+ or AT&T HomeTech Protection add up to $300 to $420 annually.
+Better value often comes from a one-time $300 whole-home surge protector installation, leveraging credit card extended warranty benefits, and adding a low-cost electronics rider to your existing home warranty.
+If you're weighing your overall home warranty options for 2026, factor in whether an electronics add-on is available before committing to a separate policy.

 Compare Home Warranty Options in Ohio